ak--47/duck-shard/README.md

 **UI:**
 - `--ui` - Launch web interface at localhost:8080

-Run `./duck-shard.sh --help` for the complete list.
+Run `duck-shard --help` for the complete list.

 ---